 - Read the sentence completely and understand the meaning and structure of the sentence.

 - Try to find the evidence for your answer, instead of choosing an answer just because you think it is correct.

 - Remember that answer choices in passive voice are usually incorrect.

-- Scan the answer choices for obvious differences and low hanging fruits – the first and last words of each answer choice, pronouns, and verbs.
+- Scan the answer choices for obvious differences and low-hanging fruits – the first and last words of each answer choice, pronouns, and verbs.

-We hope that all these concepts, type of questions, grammar rules, and tips and tricks will help you prepare well for English for competitive exams.
+We hope that all these concepts, types of questions, grammar rules, and tips and tricks will help you prepare well for English competitive exams.
 If you need any help with the preparation of competitive exams like GMAT, GRE, IELTS, etc, you can get in touch with Leverage Edu and kickstart your journey to success.